LWJ1982/NTU-cloud-SCTP-course-2024/required-software.md

 This document outlines the software required for the Cloud Insfrastructure Engineering Program.
 Please install this software before starting the course unless instructed otherwise.

-### Complete Fundamentals Setup

-- Install the latest version of **Windows or MacOS** that your computer supports.
-- Obtain and install the required hardware, software, and accounts for Fundamentals.

 ### [Windows Only] Install Windows-Specific Software

 #### Install and Setup Windows Subsystem for Linux (WSL)